Siege of Fellin (1560)

 The siege of Fellin was one of the final events that took place in August 1560 during the Russo-Livonian War.
 Besiegers used artillery fire exclusively to capture the strong fortress.

 In July 1560, the Russian army marched on the Fellin fortress, the Livonian knights tried to resist it in the field, but they were defeated in the battle of Erms.
 On 17 August, the fortress was besieged and after three days of "hellish" shelling, it surrendered.
 As a result of this siege, the entire Livonian order actually disintegrated and was divided between its closest neighbors - Lithuanians, Poles, Swedes and Russians.

 Background

 At the end of July, the Muscovites embarked on another campaign in Livonia.
 These troops were commanded by Ivan Mstislavsky, one of Ivan the Terrible's closest confidants, and Andrei Kurbsky, who would become famous later by betraying the tsar and siding with the Lithuanians.
 There will later be a heated debate in the form of correspondence between old friends.
 The German garrison was commanded by Wilhelm von Fürstenberg.
-The fortress was considered completely impregnable, but Russian artillery had already destroyed it's walls in 1481.
+The fortress was considered completely impregnable, but Russian artillery had already destroyed its walls in 1481.
 During campaign Germans tried to prevent them in a field battle, the Russian vanguard under the command of Prince Vasily Barbashev at Erms collided with the Livonians under Philipp Bell and completely defeated them, the way to the fortress was open.
 261 knights died, a significant part were captured, with this in mind, the losses of the Livonians can reach 500 people.